 Feelings and reactions to grief are influenced by many factors, including the age, personality and developmental level of the child.
-You may see a broad spectrum of emotions in children and teens, including anger, frustration, guilt, relief, numbness, shock, sadness, confusion, shame, fear, loneliness and embarrassment.
+You may see a wide range of emotions in children and teens, including anger, frustration, guilt, relief, numbness, shock, sadness, confusion, shame, fear, loneliness and embarrassment.
+These are all normal and valid expressions of grief.

-Grieving children and teenagers deserve the opportunity to say goodbye and honor the life of their loved one.
+Children and teenagers who are grieving deserve the opportunity to say goodbye and honor the life of their loved one.
 Memorial services, flowers, and expressions of grief should not be avoided simply because the death was a suicide.
 Give the child the choice to hold a memorial service, to participate in it, and to back out at the last minute if they choose.

 Remembering is a part of grieving.
 Make it okay to talk about the happy, sad, or upsetting memories of their loved one.
 When families do not talk about something, it creates secrecy and shame.